ivirshup/anndata-paper/paper.md

 At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
 Each data matrix element belongs to an observation (`obs_names`) and a variable (`var_names`) and contains a value (which can be "missing", like `nan`).
 One builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):

 * Annotations that can be stored in a single vector get added to the main annotation `DataFrames` for each axis, `obs` and `var`.
 * Multi-dimensional representations get added to `obsm` and `varm` and graph-like relations among observations are added to `obsp` and `varp`.

-Annotations of variables include values like alternative names (e.g. different identifier mappings) or categories for each variable.
-At time of creation of a dataset, annotations of observations will often denote experimental groups.
-Derived annotations of observations are often descriptive statistics (e.g. mean and variance), cluster assignments, low-dimensional representations (`obsm`) or manifolds (`obsp`).
+Prior annotations of observations will often denote experimental groups, while derived annotations of observations might be summary statistics, cluster assignments, low-dimensional representations or manifolds.
+Annotations of variables will often denote alternative names or feature importance measures.

 ![**Structure of the AnnData object.**
 **a,** The AnnData object is a collection of arrays aligned to the common dimensions of observations (`obs`) and variables (`var`).